Transplant Services

 Intensive care and hospital stay

 • Intensive care unit (ICU).
-Most patients should expect to stay in the intensive care unit for one to two days.
-A ventilator will help with breathing and tubes will be present in the chest to drain excess fluids from around the heart and lungs.
-Strong medications will be administered to prevent rejection of the new lung(s), infection and for pain.
-As the patient progresses, the ventilator is removed and the patient is moved to a hospital room in a dedicated transplant unit.
+Most patients should expect to stay in the intensive care unit for two to seven days.
+A ventilator connected to a breathing tube will assist with breathing, and a special heart-lung pump, such as ECMO, may be used to support the new lung(s) in the initial days of the transplant.
+Tubes in the chest will drain excess fluid and air from around the heart and lungs.
+Antirejection and antibiotic medications will be administered to prevent rejection of the new lung(s) and infections.
+Pain will be controlled with medications.
+As the patient progresses, the breathing tube is removed, and the patient is moved to a hospital room in a dedicated transplant unit.

 • Hospital.
-The average time for most patients to stay in the hospital after leaving the ICU is 14 days.
-This can vary depending on the overall health and progress of the patient after surgery.
+The average time for most patients to stay in the hospital after leaving the ICU is 14 to 28 days.
+This can vary depending on the patient's overall health and progress after surgery.

 At-home recovery